fkyprianou/deved-platform/content/blog/en/using-vonage-with-mongodb-atlas-part-2.md

 ---
-title: Using Vonage APIs with MongoDB Atlas - Part 2
+title: Using Vonage APIs with MongoDB Atlas - Part 2 fo 5
 description: MongoDB Atlas and its associated products are a great complement to Vonage APIs.
 In Part 2, We look at integrating Vonage Verify into a login workflow.
 thumbnail:
 author: christankersley